chvvkumar/Monitoring/README.md

     ```

-3. Obtain your MIBs (from here, for example  [http://www.oidview.com/mibs/12356/FORTINET-FORTIGATE-MIB.html](http://www.oidview.com/mibs/12356/FORTINET-FORTIGATE-MIB.html)) and drop them in either of the below locations:
+3. Get your MIBs (from here, for Synology  [Synology MIB download](https://global.download.synology.com/download/Document/MIBGuide/Synology_MIB_File.zip)) and drop them in either of the below locations: